apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 * `inference_request_batch_size_COUNT`: represents the total number of samples across all batches of examples (created from `beam.BatchElements`) to be passed to run_inference()

 * `inference_request_batch_byte_size_MEAN`: represents the average size of all elements for all samples in all batches of examples (created from `beam.BatchElements`) to be passed to run_inference().
-It is measured in bytes.
+This is measured in bytes.

-* `model_byte_size_MEAN`: It represents the average memory consumed to load and initialize the model.
-It is measured in bytes.
+* `model_byte_size_MEAN`: represents the average memory consumed to load and initialize the model.
+This is measured in bytes.

 * `load_model_latency_milli_secs_MEAN`: represents the average time taken to load and initialize the model.
-It is measured in milliseconds.
+This is measured in milliseconds.

 One can derive other relevant metrics like
 * `Total time taken for inference` = `num_inferences x inference_batch_latency_micro_secs_MEAN`